daronphang/programming-resources/cloud-computing/AWS/services/storage/recovery.md

 - Faster recovery
 - Fail back to source after recovery
 - Automatically applies security groups from source EC2 instances to replicated instances

-## AWS Recycle Bin

-Recycle Bin is a data recovery feature that enables you to restore accidentally deleted Amazon EBS snapshots and EBS-backed AMIs.
-When using Recycle Bin, if your resources are deleted, they are retained in the Recycle Bin for a time period that you specify before being permanently deleted.